mchellmer/nineteenseventytwo-server/README.md

 Handlers are defined to apply Netplan changes and restart the DHCP server when needed.

 # Setup servers
-1. Boot up - Boot of latest ubuntu (tested on 24.4) on rpi (tested on rpi4/5)
+1. Boot up - Boot of latest ubuntu (tested on 24.4) on rpi (tested on rpi3/4/5)
-   - ubuntu on console
+   - ubuntu on console - rpi3
-   - raspbian lite on nodes
+   - raspbian lite on nodes - rpi5 master, rpi4 workers
    - set config via imager:
      - hostname - to match /group_vars/all/vars.yaml
      - wifi name and pass